23 Affordable Retirement Spots for Educators in 2026

 Boise, Idaho

 The capital of Idaho is nestled among foothills and mountains, with the Boise River winding through the city.
-This makes Boise ideal for those who enjoy outdoor activities, such as hiking, skiing, fly fishing and kayaking.
+This makes Boise an ideal retirement spot for those who enjoy outdoor activities, such as hiking, skiing, fly fishing and kayaking.
 The city is also home to Boise State University, which has cultural and educational offerings.

 Chattanooga, Tennessee